-Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays.
-Or serve it for a romantic Date Night!
+Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays or any special occasion.
+And it's easier than you think!

-This easy Beef tenderloin recipe, which is in tight competition with my prime rib roast, may just be the perfect Christmas, holiday, or special occasion dinner.
+This beef tenderloin recipe may just be the perfect Christmas, holiday, or special occasion dinner.

-Whole beef tenderloin can seem intimidating, but this recipe will show you how to trim it, cut it and cook it.
+While whole beef tenderloin can seem intimidating to cook, don't worry.
+This recipe will show you how to trim, cut and cook it.

-Prefer to chop this into thick steaks?
+Prefer to make thick filet Mignon steaks from tenderloin?
 I have a fantastic reverse seared filet Mignon recipe, you must check out!

 How much beef tenderloin per person?